keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/1. Reconnaissance/Nmap Scans Detection/writeup.md

 ### 7).
 Aggressive Scan (-A)

-An Nmap aggressive scan is a comprehensive network reconnaissance technique activated with the -A flag it can retrive details like Os fingerprints, service versions and running scripts but it is also easily detected by firewalls.
+An Nmap aggressive scan is a comprehensive network reconnaissance technique activated with the -A flag it can retrieve details like Os fingerprints, service versions and running scripts but it is also easily detected by firewalls.

 #### nmap -A <TARGET>

+#### ⚠ Default rules did not generate an alert for this scan type.
+Custom signatures were required.

 -------------------------------------------